Unscrabble: A procurement platform to measure impact

 I know exactly what tools myself and the supply chain function lack to meaningfully and sustainably increase social procurement, as I experience these on a daily basis.

-Unscrabble was designed precisely to fill this gap, and enable a large corporate, such as Origin to procure from more diverse suppliers and measure the social, ethical and environmental impact of our supply chain, including extended supply chain.
+Unscrabble was designed precisely to fill this gap, and enable a large corporates to procure from more diverse suppliers and measure the social, ethical and environmental impact of our supply chain, including extended supply chain.

 And as founder of Unscrabble, I also have experience with startups.
 Unscrabble began when I pitched and won Westpac’s innovation challenge disrupt@scale – a competition where Westpac was seeking solutions from startups that solved problems they had.
 Through the competition, I won a seed funding and successfully managed an external development team to build the Unscrabble prototype.
 Through my various networks, I have also successfully engaged three corporate partners.